seece/nypl/readme.md

 Whitespace can be used to separate immediates and words, but isn't always necessary.
 For example `1 2 + 3 *` and `1 2+3*` are equivalent.

+### Comments

+There is no special syntax for comments but one way to add annotations to code is to add string literals that are dropped off the stack immediately afterwards:

+    "This is kind of a comment."x

 ## Data types

 ### Real numbers